garganm1/Neural-Machine-Translation-with-Bahdanau-Attention/README.md

 Greedy Search is the most basic inference algorithm.
 It takes the word with the highest probability at each output from the decoder input.
 This word is then fed to the next time step of the decoder to predict the next word until we hit the 'end' signal

-Some outputs from this -
+Some outputs from Greedy Search -

 - evaluate('it is very cold here') :- **il fait tres froid ici**
 - evaluate('You may speak') :- **vous pouvez discuter**